kurianvijay/bank/README.md

 - [ ] This will deduct given amount from any existing amount
 - [ ] Amount more than balance cannot be deducted - raise error

-  # balance
+  # transaction_history
-- [ ] This method should return balance, statement, with dates
+- [ ] This method should return date, amount transacted and balance

+Create a statement class which prints out the required information

+  # initialize
+- [ ] Initializes with an empty hash {date: Time.now, amount_transacted: , balance: Account.new.balance}